saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 per session, so reading the same file twice returns "unchanged since call #N" instead of the body.

 It also handles way more formats than the built-in.
-PDFs get converted to Markdown via docling.
+PDFs get converted to Markdown via [docling](https://github.com/DS4SD/docling) — IBM Research's open-source document conversion toolkit.
 DOCX, XLSX, PPTX files too.
 Websites are fetched and converted.
 Images (JPG, PNG, GIF, WebP) are passed through to the harness's image reader.
 The extension intercepts reads of `SYSTEM.md` files and returns a 300-char preview plus a note that it's the child's system prompt — useful for avoiding accidental leaks.

+Here's a concrete example: I asked the planner to "add an endpoint for user export".
+It called `read` on `src/backend/users.py` — a 3200-line file.
+Instead of dumping 3200 lines into context, it got a ~150-line outline showing the module structure.
+The planner picked the `UserRouter` class from the outline, then called `read` again with `symbol=UserRouter` to get just that class's ~80 lines.
+Two calls, maybe 200 tokens total.
+Without the outline index, that would have been a 3200-line read plus a separate search to find the class.

 ### Search: beyond grep and find